ahrjarrett/blog/src/pages/2018-11-14-ag-is-better-tho/index.md

 I bought thegrepper.com on a whim, but after checking the manual for grep one too many times I started looking for alternatives.
 [Ag, also known as the Silver Searcher](https://github.com/ggreer/the_silver_searcher).

-# ag is better tho
+## ag is better tho

-But for real it is.
-Everything from the order it accepts arguments, to its emphasis on mneumonics, to how it highlights matches in yellow — it’s just better.
+But for real.
+Everything from the order it takes its arguments, to the maintainers’ emphasis on mneumonics, even how it highlights search results in yellow for you — it’s just better.

 It’s also very fast.
 Much faster than ack, apparently.
-There’s a chapter about it on [Conquering the Command Line](http://conqueringthecommandline.com/book/ack_ag) that I refer to often.
+There’s a chapter about it on [Conquering the Command Line](http://conqueringthecommandline.com/book/ack_ag) that unfortunately I don’t look at often enough.

-That concludes my perfunctory first post; I felt that I needed to clear the air.
+Get on that ag y’all.